 - Book circulation

+- · Curbside pickup service

+- Book dropboxes

 - Self-Check

 - Study Collection and Course Reserves

 - Journal use in the Library

 - Interlibrary loans

 - Intercampus loans

 - Maintenance of collections and study areas

-KEY ROLE PLAYERS KEY ROLE ACTIVITIES Director Client Services Lead and direct institutional library and information access services in Information Services for successful model delivery.
-Managers Loan Services Support the Director of Library Services as a member of the senior management team in strategic planning and development of Library Services; to achieve the goals of the library; by ensuring that optimal loan services to be delivered to library users of the NWU through effective and innovative delivery of loan service.
+KEY ROLE PLAYERS KEY ROLE ACTIVITIES Director Information and Learning Services (ILS) Lead and direct institutional library and information access services in Information Services for successful model delivery.
+Managers Loan Services Support the Director ILS as a member of the senior management team in strategic planning and development of Library Services; to achieve the goals of the library; by ensuring that optimal loan services to be delivered to library users of the NWU through effective and innovative delivery of loan service.
 To act as Manager: Loan Services and to supervise activities, provide training and guidance to staff.
-Librarians Loan Services Deliver a strong supportive role with regard to the management and control of Loan Services.
-Responsible for projects related to Loan Services as well as the Library's community involvement.

-- LIS Circulation Guidelines - LIS Interlibrary Loan Guidelines
+- LIS Circulation Guidelines

+- LIS Interlibrary Loan Guidelines

+- LIS Collection Development Guidelines

+- Services according to user category